COVID-19 information for students

 If you are unwell, you must stay at home and not return to campus until you are fully recovered.
 If you are concerned about your health, seek medical advice—contact your GP or Healthline on 0800 358 5453.

 If you are told by health authorities to self-isolate you must do so immediately.
-Any student who is required to self-isolate and undergo COVID-19 testing after receiving medical advice should let Mauri Ora know.
+Any student who is required to self-isolate and undergo COVID-19 testing after receiving medical advice should let Mauri Ora (Student Health) know.

 When on campus, please follow the hygiene practices advised by the Ministry of Health—regularly wash your hands with soap for at least 20 seconds and cough and sneeze into your elbow.